-The Regional Elections Administration and Political Process Strengthening (REAPPS) was designed with support from the U.S. Agency for International Development to address common challenges among Central and Eastern European and Eurasian societies.
-These include defining the role of government, fostering political pluralism, stimulating civic participation, and channeling internal conflict into political institutions to produce democratic outcomes faced by transitioning democracies within the Europe and Eurasia region.
+The “Regional Elections Administration and Political Processes Strengthening Program (REAPPS) I” (2013-18) was designed with support from the United States Agency for International Development to address common challenges among Central and Eastern European and Eurasian societies.
+These included defining the role of government, fostering political pluralism, stimulating civic participation and channeling internal conflict through political institutions to produce democratic outcomes to the challenges faced by transitioning democracies within Europe and Eurasia.

 REAPPS II programming (2018-23) will focus on developing and strengthening democratic leadership skills among politically active young people from political parties and civil society; increasing government oversight, political participation and especially institutional and public resilience to anti-democratic foreign influences; and strengthening election administration leadership and effectiveness.
 The goal of this regional program is to promote cross-border learning and networking on a wide range of existing initiatives and to develop new capacity in political participation, government transparency and election administration.
 The Consortium for Elections and Political Process Strengthening’s proposed geographic scope is the Balkans region, Central Europe, including the Baltics, and former Soviet Union countries participating in the European Union’s Eastern Partnership.

 The International Foundation for Electoral Systems (IFES) will focus on strengthening the leadership, integrity and institutional independence of election management bodies (EMBs); building their capacity to deliver elections with integrity despite increasing cybersecurity risks; educating citizens to be more aware of credible information and disinformation in elections; building civil society capacity to detect and advocate around political party finance irregularities, including foreign funding; and supporting electoral justice systems to promote effective arbitration of electoral processes.
 As a result, these countries will be able to more effectively mitigate new and emerging threats to deliver genuine, democratic, and credible elections.